As of Oct. 15, unless otherwise noted

-Since the federal disaster declaration for Hurricane Michael, Washington County residents have received more than $7.25 million in total federal funds:*
+Since the federal disaster declaration for Hurricane Michael, Washington County residents, local governments and private non-profits have received about $13.4 million in total federal funds:

-- Four flood insurance claims have been filed.
-An estimated $50,805 in claims have been paid.
+- As of Sept.
+17, four flood insurance claims have been filed.
+An estimated $172,000 in claims have been paid.

-- Nearly $5.4 million in U.S. Small Business Administration low-interest disaster loans have been approved for 185 homeowners and renters and three businesses.
+- As of Oct 1, nearly $9.5 million in U.S. Small Business Administration low-interest disaster loans have been approved for 297 homeowners and renters and 19 businesses.

-- 242 homeowners and renters are approved for rental assistance.
+- 331 homeowners and renters have been approved for rental assistance.

 - 523 survivors have not provided FEMA with the necessary information from their insurance settlements to complete their disaster assistance registration.